pateldiv68/car-sample/README.md

 # IoT Connected Car Sample
 Modified from the IoT-Connected-Vehicle-Starter-Kit (https://github.com/ibm-messaging/iot-connected-vehicle-starter-kit).
 To be used in IBM Bluemix IoT hands-on workshops.

+To get instructables for connecting popular physical devices or sensors, see: https://developer.ibm.com/recipes

 ## Introduction
 The "IoT Connected Car Sample" is a modified version from "Connected Vechicle Starter Kit" and it consists of three applications: